 This presentation will cover key considerations when planning life safety systems for larger, mixed-use sites.
 It will reveal how careful planning and selection of products will deliver an integrated solution that provides immediate as well as long-term benefits – plus complete peace of mind that life and property are reliably protected.

-Fire Safety Matters and the BAFE Fire Safety Register will lead a panel with UKAS Accredited Third Party Certification Body representatives discussing the shift in how competency is witnessed for fire safety work in the current built environment.
+BAFE Fire Safety Register will lead a panel with UKAS Accredited Third Party Certification Body representatives discussing the shift in how competency is witnessed for fire safety work in the current built environment.
 The ideal panel to enquire how to achieve Third Party Certification and learn about developing requirements to fulfil work within the fire safety sector.

 There are lots of things to be considered when looking at the system cost in Healthcare Buildings, such as installation, operation and maintenance & upgrades.
 In this presentation, we explore the advantages and disadvantages of open and closed protocol systems.

 A closer examination of the current standards, regulations and legislation covering the domestic fire and CO market in the UK.
 This will discuss how regulations and legislation differs throughout the UK and what implications this has.

 This session will explain the different sensing technologies available for rapid flame detection and how they can be applied to real-world applications to provide optimal protection for your facility.
 These facilities can include Aircraft hangers, Spray Booths, Conductor ducts or Waste Recycling.